 Nix is a restaurant by and for adults - and that feeling of seriousness hangs like a chaperone over the whole experience.
 Kind of like you’re hanging out with a mom.
 A cool one, but still a mom.
 The kind of mom who will go in hard on a bottle of Pinot Grigio at dinner, but also isn’t at the point where she’s experimenting with “edibles” now that the kids are out of the house.

 While we’re happy about what Nix brings to the neighborhood, we’re also not going to come here for any potentially sexy situations.
 Meeting a client?
 Absolutely.
 Hot date?
 Not unless you’re okay with a cool mom third wheeling.

 A meal at Nix will definitely be meat-free, but probably not actually very healthy.
 The first reason: this bread.
-It’s oily and crispy and awesome, and the dips (particularly the avocado, mint & curry and the labneh & cucumber) are great.
+It’s oily and crispy and awesome, and the dips (particularly the avocado, mint and curry, and the labneh and cucumber) are great.

 A lot of the menu at Nix is pretty heavy.
 Get one of these crunchy, tart salads for the table to help balance it all out.

 No, that’s not a muppet lying dead on the plate.
 It’s spicy, creamy hard-boiled egg, covered in super crunchy fried potato bits.
 Order this.